anoopkcn/csub.nvim/README.md

 - Opens the quickfix list in an editable buffer (`[csub]`, `filetype=csub`)
 - Shows file/line/col metadata as virtual text beside each entry
 - Protects the line count to keep quickfix entries aligned
-- Warns if target lines changed since the quickfix list was built
-- One command to open; optional bang closes quickfix/location list windows after opening
+- Run `:Csub` switch bakc and forth between the quickfix list and the csub buffer

 ## Installation